 The Framers well understood human selfishness and the tendency of society to "fracture."
 The drafter of the Second Amendment, after all, also wrote about the inevitability of "faction" -- "citizens . . . united and actuated by some common impulse of passion, or of interest, adverse to the rights of other citizens, or to the permanent and aggregate interests of the community."
-45 I suspect the Framers knew that their neighbors were not "a unified, homogeneous, organic, collective body, devoted to the Common Good," 46 and saw that they did not all own guns.
-How then can it be said that the Second Amendment "by its own terms . . . makes sense 'only so long as pretty much everyone has arms, and so long as the arms-bearers are "virtuous" $\frac{47}{9}$ -- a supposed condition precedent that was false even when the Amendment's "own terms" were written? $\frac{48}{9}$
+40 I suspect the Framers knew that their neighbors were not "a unified, homogeneous, organic, collective body, devoted to the Common Good," 41 and saw that they did not all own guns.
+How then can it be said that the Second Amendment "by its own terms . . . makes sense only so long as pretty much everyone has arms, and so long as the arms-bearers are virtuous" 42 -- a supposed condition precedent that was false even when the Amendment's "own terms" were written?
+43

-Professor Williams's argument reinforces my skepticism about reading justification clauses as excuses to nullify rights.
-If we authorize judges to conclude that, because of some supposed historical change, a constitutionally guaranteed right is "outdated," we jeopardize all constitutional liberties -- including those secured by the Speech and Debate Articles, the Liberty of the Press Articles, the Civil Jury Trial Clause, and any other constitutional provision that indicates, explicitly or even implicitly, 49 its justification.
+Professor Williams' argument reinforces my skepticism about reading justification clauses as excuses to nullify rights.
+If we authorize judges to conclude that, because of some supposed historical change, a constitutionally guaranteed right is "outdated," we seriously jeopardize all constitutional liberties -- including those secured by the Speech and Debate Articles, the Liberty of the Press Articles, the Civil Jury Trial Clause, and any other constitutional provision which indicates, explicitly or even implicitly, 44 its justification.
 Is this how a Bill of Rights should be read?